-“What does it take to make the best use this time?”
+“What does it take to make the most of this investment?”

-Here are three suggestions based on Meeting Facilitators International’s experience at several hundred board retreats.
+Here are some suggestions based on our experience at several hundred board retreats.

 1. The Right Agenda…